What products should not be mixed with retinol?

 5. Retinol and Benzoyl Peroxide

-Used to treat acne, benzoyl peroxide can negate the effects of retinol and cause excessive irritation when applied together.
+Used to treat acne, benzoyl peroxide can cancel out the effects of retinol and cause excessive irritation when applied together.

 Solution: Apply benzoyl peroxide in the morning and retinol in the evening, or alternate them depending on your skin's tolerance.

-Retinol makes skin more sensitive to UV rays, increasing the risk of sunburn and skin damage.
-Therefore, it's essential to use sunscreen daily when incorporating retinol into your routine.
+Retinol makes the skin more sensitive to UV rays, increasing the risk of sunburn and skin damage.
+It is therefore essential to use sunscreen daily when incorporating retinol into your routine.

-Solution: Always apply sunscreen with at least SPF 30 in the morning and avoid prolonged sun exposure.
+Solution: Always apply sunscreen with a minimum SPF 30 in the morning, and avoid prolonged exposure to the sun.

-Introduce it gradually : Start with an application twice a week before increasing the frequency depending on your skin's tolerance.
+• Introduce it gradually Start with an application twice a week, then increase the frequency according to your skin's tolerance.

-Moisturize your skin : Use a moisturizer to minimize the side effects of retinol.
+• Moisturize your skin Use a moisturizing cream to minimize the side effects of retinol.

-Favor a gentle routine : Avoid combining several powerful active ingredients to preserve the skin barrier.
+• Choose a gentle routine Avoid combining several powerful active ingredients to preserve the skin barrier.

-Consult a dermatologist : If in doubt or if irritation persists, seek professional advice.
+• Consult a dermatologist In case of doubt or persistent irritation, seek professional advice.

 Conclusion

-Retinol is an effective ingredient for fighting skin aging and skin problems, but it must be used with caution.
+Retinol is an effective ingredient in the fight against skin aging and skin problems, but it must be used with care.
 Certain combinations can reduce its effectiveness or cause adverse reactions.
-By adopting a proper routine and avoiding risky combinations, you can fully benefit from retinol's benefits without compromising your skin's health.
+By adopting an appropriate routine and avoiding risky combinations, you can take full advantage of retinol's benefits without compromising your skin's health.